Can I file my case in small claims court?

 Moore County Court Clerk

-We recommend contacting the Moore County court clerk before proceeding down to the courthouse to file your action.
+The clerk at the courthouse can be an excellent resource for your case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Moore County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.

 Moore County Court Locations